meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

   * The ID of the user that last edited the comment.
   * The timestamp of when the comment was created.
   * The timestamp of when the comment was last edited.

+  **Wiki Aliases**
+  * The search term.
+  * The aliased term.
+  * The ID of the user that added the alias.
+  * The timestamp of when the alias was added.